If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 However, people who wish to discontinue using benzos, whether to recover from addiction or to avoid it, should keep in mind that withdrawal symptoms can become dangerous without medical attention.
 Thus, it’s important to seek out professional treatment when going through this process.

-At our Palm Springs, CA drug rehab, we offer benzo withdrawal treatment, among various other detox programs to help patients safely withdraw from drugs or alcohol.
+At our detox in California, we offer benzo withdrawal treatment, among various other detox programs, to help patients safely withdraw from drugs or alcohol.
 Patients in these programs receive 24-hour care and medical supervision and may also be administered medication, as needed, to alleviate withdrawal symptoms.

 For those who require further assistance in recovering from benzo addiction, we also offer benzodiazepine addiction treatment dedicated to addressing this problem.
-To learn more about our California drug treatment programs and how we can help, call Banyan Treatment Centers today at 888-280-4763.
+To learn more about our options for drug addiction help in California, verify your insurance and call Banyan Treatment Centers today at 888-280-4763.